Georg Melchior Kraus

-Georg Melchior Kraus (26 July 1737 in Frankfurt am Main – 5 November 1806 in Weimar) was a German painter.
+Georg Melchior Kraus (26 July 1737 – 5 November 1806) was a German painter.
 He was a co-founder of the Weimar Princely Free Drawing School, together with Friedrich Justin Bertuch, in 1776.

 Life

-He was the sixth of nine children, five of whom died while infants.
+He was born in Frankfurt am Main as the sixth of nine children, five of whom died while infants.
 His parents, Cornelia and Johann, operated an inn called "Zur weissen Schlangen" (At the White Snakes) in Frankfurt.
 Cornelia died when he was eight, and Johann remarried that same year.

 From 1759 to 1762, he worked with Johann Heinrich Tischbein at his studio in Kassel, which was attached to the court of Frederick II, Landgrave of Hesse-Kassel.
-In 1762, he travelled to Paris to study with the engraver, Johann Georg Wille.
-While there, he also befriended the genre painter, Jean-Baptiste Greuze.
+In 1762, he travelled to Paris to study with the engraver Johann Georg Wille.
+While there, he also befriended the genre painter Jean-Baptiste Greuze.

 After returning to Frankfurt, in 1766, he worked as a private drawing teacher.
 His notable students included Sophie von La Roche, Friedrich Heinrich Jacobi and Johann Wolfgang von Goethe.
 In 1767, he gathered signatures on a petition to establish an art academy there, but was not successful.
 Over the next few years, he was an itinerant painter, but maintained his home base in Frankfurt.

 It was in Erfurt in 1773 that he met Christoph Martin Wieland and Friedrich Justin Bertuch, who introduced him at the court in Weimar.
 As it turned out, Bertuch was the confidential secretary to Duke Karl August.
 In 1774, he and Bertuch proposed to create a drawing school.
 The following year, after contacting Goethe to tell him about the situation in Weimar, he settled there permanently.
 In 1776, when Karl August took over the government, his first two acts were inviting Goethe to come there, and establishing what would become known as the "Princely Free Drawing School".
 Kraus was appointed the first Director and held that position until his death.

 In 1786, he and Bertuch began publishing the Journal des Luxus und der Moden, generally considered to be one of the world's first fashion magazines.
 Kraus provided the copper engravings, taken from drawings produced at the school.
 It was published until 1827.
 After 1790, they also created picture books for children.

 In 1806, following the Battle of Jena–Auerstedt, victorious French troops overran and plundered Weimar.
 Kraus' home was raided and he was seriously injured.
 Bertuch rescued him and cared for him, but he died just over two weeks later.
 He was interred at the Jacobsfriedhof.